paulbicheler/waveshare_75_inch_epd_bwy/readme.md

 Now it should display the following picture after flickering for some time.
 Refresh rate is rated at 31s.
 As far as I can tell it is normal that the yellow will appear last.

 ![Display](/res/display.png?raw=true "Adafruit Huzzah 8266 + 7.5 e-ink")

+The display method is done in the setup method which means that if you want to rerun it you have to reset the board by pressing the Reset button.

 # Links